Lucky-Kashyap/full-stack-web-dev/README.md

 - Example single danger button with Dropdown Menu
 - Example split danger button with Dropdown Menu

+#### Bootstrap Popover:

+- we can show small popup/dialog with next to element
+- we can set its position also

+#### Bootstrap ScrollSpy:

+- we can use this when we have large text and we want to move over that text

+#### Bootstrap Pagination:

+- we can set size, disable, pagination icons
+- we can also set its alignment

 ## Started with JavaScript:

 Learn Basics of programming